hackkim/TryHackMe/Jr-Penetration-Tester/Introduction-to-Web-Hacking/Intro-to-SSRF.md

-# 📌 Introduction to Server-Side Request Forgery (SSRF)
+# 📌 Intro to SSRF

 ## ✅ Task 1: What is SSRF?